-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

 Many of the city's iconic landmarks including the Sydney Harbour Bridge will be illuminated bright red during the festival.

 Fireworks will be launched on the first day of the festival.
-Lunar Lanterns in the shape of the Chinese zodiac signs will be installed around the city.
+Lunar Lanterns in the shape of the Chinese zodiac animals will be installed around the city.

 Raohe Night Market/Wu Lao Guo, Taipei